MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Related work

 \subsection{Persuasion for User Behavior Change and Large Language Models}

-Persuasion is a psychological approach designed to influence attitudes, beliefs, or behaviors\cite{cialdini2007influence}.
-Language is the most commonly used means of persuasion, and this approach leverages facts, emotional appeals, and so on in a message to achieve its goal.
-Its effectiveness has been shown in multiple fields, such as advertising to encourage consumers to buy a product\cite{bernritter2017self}, supporting mental health such as coping with stress \cite{morris2018towards,orji2018persuasive}, and managing physical health such as reducing snacking behavior \cite{kaptein2012adaptive}.
+Persuasion is a psychological approach designed to influence attitudes, beliefs, or behaviors \cite{cialdini2007influence}.
+Language is the most common means of persuasion~\cite{simons1976persuasion,rapp2002aristotle}, and leverages facts, emotional appeals, and so on to achieve its goal.
+Its effectiveness has been shown in multiple fields, such as advertising to encourage consumers to buy a product \cite{bernritter2017self}, supporting mental health such as coping with stress \cite{morris2018towards,orji2018persuasive}, and managing physical health such as reducing snacking behavior \cite{kaptein2012adaptive}.
 For smartphone use intervention, persuasion usually appears as reminders, such as leveraging the user's usage time in a template format~\cite{apple,Tiktok}, or some thought-provoking statements~\cite{xu2022typeout}.
-Prior work has suggested that the personalization of persuasive content can enhance the effectiveness of intervention~\cite{choe2017semi,harrison2015activity, kaptein2012adaptive}.
-Some studies pointed out that the effectiveness of static, unchanging intervention methods would decrease over time, while dynamic intervention methods with diverse intervention timings or contents (even appearing randomly) can improve effectiveness~\cite{kovacs2018rotating}.
+Prior work has suggested that personalizing content can enhance persuasion effectiveness such as reducing snacks ~\cite{kaptein2015personalizing, kaptein2012adaptive}.
+Also, varying the timing and content of interventions, sometimes even randomly, can improve effectiveness.
+In contrast, static interventions tend to lose influence over time~\cite{kovacs2018rotating}.

-The recent emergence of Large Language Models (LLMs), such as ChatGPT\cite{OpenAI} and PaLM\cite{chowdhery2022palm}, has made vast progress in the generation of personalized and diverse content.
-Recent studies have explored various health applications supported by LLMs, such as health information seeking~\cite{yunxiang2023chatdoctor}, mental health support~\cite{lamichhane2023evaluation, kumar_2023_exploring}, personal health coaching~\cite{wei_leveraging_2023, montagna2023data}, and health education~\cite{montagna2023data, kung2023performance}.
-Recent research in the HCI community has also explored LLMs' potential in public health interventions~\cite{jo2023understanding}.
-However, there is a gap in leveraging LLMs for a real-time, context-aware behavior intervention.
-In this work, we aim to leverage LLMs' ability to dynamically generate personalized persuasion content to help users reduce their problematic phone usage.
+The advent of Large Language Models (LLMs), like ChatGPT\cite{OpenAI} and PaLM\cite{chowdhery2022palm}, has made vast progress in personalized and diverse content generation.
+Recent studies have explored various health applications supported by LLMs, such as health information seeking~\cite{yunxiang2023chatdoctor,mahmood2023llm,yang2023talk2care}, mental health support~\cite{lamichhane2023evaluation, kumar_2023_exploring,xu2023mentalllm}, personal health coaching~\cite{wei_leveraging_2023, montagna2023data}, health education~\cite{kung2023performance}, and public health interventions~\cite{jo2023understanding}. \review{These applications showcase LLMs' capabilities in knowledge delivery and emotional support.
+Compared to them, our study further explores LLMs for just-in-time behavior change and intervention, beyond information presentation.}